British bank Aldermore appoints former Coutts chief as chairman

-LONDON Aldermore, the fledgeling British bank attempting to challenge the big players in small business and household lending, has named former Coutts and Standard Chartered (STAN.L) banker Glyn Jones as its new chairman.
+LONDON, March 27 Aldermore, the fledgeling British bank attempting to challenge the big players in small business and household lending, has named former Coutts and Standard Chartered banker Glyn Jones as its new chairman.

 Aldermore was founded in 2009 and has established itself as one of the more credible newcomers taking on Britain's high street players.